ankitects/anki-betas/src/anki2.1.50.md

   previous default of using `mw` prevents the timers from being freed after they are no longer active.
 - Improved Python code completion/type handling in VS Code (thanks to Rumo).

+## Release Candidate 1

+Release ebe33a99 / 2022-03-29.

+- Fixed a serious issue with repositioning/removing card templates in the card layout screen, that was present since beta 3 (thanks to Rumo for the fix).
+- Fixed "create cloze with same number" shortcut on Qt6/macOS (thanks to Henrik).
+- Fixed cursor sometimes not moving into MathJax editor, leading to accidental deletion (thanks to Henrik).
+- Colpkg imports now always require a full sync.
+- Fall back on regular file deletion when no recycling bin/trash folder is available on Linux.
+- Randomized card positions now start at 1, which avoids a corner case in filtered deck scheduling.
+- Rows with database inconsistencies in the browse screen now prompt you to use "check database" instead of saying they were deleted (thanks to Rumo).
+- The 'future due' graph no longer shows learning cards in a filtered deck as being due a long time ago.
+- When Anki encounters an issue with a card template, it now provides a link to a help page with more information (thanks to Rumo).

 ## Beta 9